camsb/UCSBHyperLoop/README.md

 3. In the directory you navigated to, perform the following command: "git clone https://github.com/camsb/UCSBHyperLoop.git".
 5. You now have the latest source code and a working project.

-## [Legacy Instructions] Setting Up LPCXpresso with LPCOpen and Making a Project
+## [Legacy Instructions] Making a Project
 1. Open LPCXpresso and select your workspace.
 2. Select File -> New Project.
 3. Select LPCXpresso C Project under the C/C++ tab.
 4. Under the LPC4x section, select LPC407x_8x, then select LPCOpen -> C Project.
 5. Name your project "ucsb_hyperloop".
 6. Select LPC4088 again.
-7. Now you will have to download LPCOpen.
-Click the link on the bottom of the window (http:/www.lpcware.com/lpcopen).
-8. Click "Click here to go to the LPCOpen product family download page".
-9. LPCOpen v2.xx for LPC40xx family devices.
-10. Under the latest available table, click the v2.10 download link for LPCXpresso v7.0.2_102.
-11. Move "lpcopen_2_10_lpcxpresso_ea_devkit_4088" zip folder to somewhere other than your Downloads folder.
-12. Back to LPCXpresso, under LPCOpen Chip Library Project, click Import.
-13. Browse for the zip archive and select wherever you moved it to and click Finish.
-14. Now all the example code and chip/board code should be in your workspace.
-15. Under LPCOpen Chip Library Project, select Browse... and find "lpc_chip_40xx" and click OK.
+7. Under LPCOpen Chip Library Project, select Browse... and find "lpc_chip_40xx" and click OK.
-16. Under LPCOpen Board Library Project, select Browse... and find "lpc_board_ea_devkit_4088" and click OK.
+8. Under LPCOpen Board Library Project, select Browse... and find "lpc_board_ea_devkit_4088" and click OK.
-17. Click Next on the CMSIS DSP window.
+9. Click Next on the CMSIS DSP window.
-18. Click next on the Floating Point Unit window (Enabled SoftABI should be selected by default).
+10. Click next on the Floating Point Unit window (Enabled SoftABI should be selected by default).
-19. Click next and keep all default option on the "Other options" screen.
+11. Click next and keep all default option on the "Other options" screen.
-20. Click next and keep both options unchecked on the Printf options screen.
+12. Click next and keep both options unchecked on the Printf options screen.
-21. Click Finish.
+13. Click Finish.